-It can happen that on a construction site there are interference issues or overlapping and delays in supplies.
-These problems result into activity interruptions, delivery delays, warehousing lack of optimization, need to apply changes during works execution.
+It can happen that on a construction site there are interference issues or overlapping and delays in supplies that may result into activity interruptions, delays, warehousing lack of optimization, need to apply changes during works execution.

 Specifically, organizing works in order to envisage, anticipate, optimize these circumstances during the planning phase means:

 - reducing construction time and costs